-If your eMac has a DVD/CD-RW Combo drive or a SuperDrive, you can record music on CD-R or CD-RW discs right from your iTunes library.
+You can record music on CD-R or CD-RW discs right from your iTunes library.

-To record music to a CD-R or CD-RW disc:
+To record music to a CD-R or CD-RW disc using iTunes:

-1 Click the iTunes icon in the Dock.

-- 2 Select the playlist you want to record. - 3 Insert a blank CD-R or CD-RW disc.
+- 1 Click the iTunes icon in the Dock. - 2 Select the playlist you want to record. - 3 Insert a blank CD-R or CD-RW disc.
 (For highest compatibility with CD players, use a CD-R disc.) - 4 At the top of the iTunes window, click Burn CD.

-You can also record data on CD-R and CD-RW discs:
+To record your files and folders on CD-R and CD-RW discs using the Finder: